bazelbuild/bazel/site/docs/remote-execution-ci.md

 *   **Build or test targets are using rules that are incompatible with remote execution.** See
     [Adapting Bazel Rules for Remote Execution](https://docs.bazel.build/versions/master/remote-execution-rules.html)
-    for details about compatibility wtih remote execution.
+    for details about compatibility with remote execution.

 ## Using a custom container in the `rbe_ubuntu1604` CI config